-This recipe for Brussels sprouts with bacon and almonds makes a delicious side dish.
+This recipe for Brussels sprouts with bacon and almonds makes a great side dish for a weeknight dinner.
+Serve it with salmon for a nutritious meal that tastes great!

-Bacon adds a nice flavor to the dish and almonds give some texture that many vegetable dishes lack.
+Cooking the Brussels sprouts in chicken broth takes away the bitterness that this vegetable can sometimes have.
+Bacon adds a nice flavor to the dish, and almonds give some texture that many vegetable dishes lack.

 Place the bacon on paper towels.
 This photo shows just how little grease is left after baking it in the oven.

-Place the slivered almonds in a pan over medium heat and toast just until you start to smell them. minutes.
+Place the slivered almonds in a pan over medium heat and toast just until you start to smell them, only a couple of minutes.

-Add the chicken broth and cook for about 10 minutes.
+Add the chicken broth and Brussels sprouts and cook for about 10 minutes.

 Top with the crumbled bacon and toasted almonds.
 Serve immediately.